 As an online bank, Synchrony and its CD rates are some of the best out there.
 This is because online banks like Synchrony don’t have to maintain the costs that come with physical branches.
 Two of Synchrony’s top competitors are Ally Bank and Marcus by Goldman Sachs.
 There is no minimum deposit with Ally.

-Finally, you’ll see that a big bank with thousands of branches like Chase Bank can’t really compete with online banks.
+You’ll also see that a big bank with thousands of branches like Chase Bank can’t really compete with online banks.
 Chase has some of the lowest rates around, especially on its CDs.
 You do have the opportunity to earn rates that are higher than the ones shown below, by linking checking accounts and having substantially large deposits.

 |CD Account||Synchrony||Ally||Marcus by Goldman Sachs||Chase|